 For the purposes of this requirement, the maximum rated current is taken to be the maximum current each Generating Unit can supply when operating at Registered Capacity and 0.95 Power Factor at a nominal voltage of 1.0 pu.
 For example, in the case of a 10 MW Power Park Module the Registered Capacity would be taken as 10 MW and the rated Reactive Power would be taken as 3.28 MVAr (ie Rated MW output operating at 0.95 Power Factor lead or 0.95 Power Factor lag) giving an MVA rating of 10.53 MVA.
+If, in this example, the Power Park Module consisted of 5 x 2 MW Generating Units and 1 x 1 MVAr reactive compensation equipment, each Generating Unit would need to be rated to produce 2 MW and + (3.3 MVAr - 1.0 MVAr) ÷ 5, ie 2.05 MVA.